 I would much prefer if everyone would replace their water-guzzling lawn with drought-tolerant gardens, native plants to attract pollinators, or zero-mile vegetable gardens.
 I would prefer to replace MY lawn with pavers and ground covers, but I don’t have the only vote in the house.

 We maintain a small patch of grass for kids and pets to play on in the back garden.
 It is a lovely, green, organic, natural lawn that requires almost no maintenance.
 If you too must have grass, then here is how I care for my lawn without pesticides, herbicides, store-bought fertilizer, or water-waste.

 1. Prepare the Soil

 Rake the lawn to remove any debris.
 Remove any weeds without too much digging.
-Opening up the soil also allows dormant weed seeds to awaken and germinate, creating even more weeds!
+Opening up the soil allows dormant weed seeds to awaken and germinate, creating even more weeds!
 Keep the weeding to a minimum and it will reduce the overall number of weeds you have to dig up in the future.

 Grass likes alkaline soil, so if you have acidic soil, you can spread some lime to help raise the pH.
 The best way to determine your soil pH is to use a pH kit.

 - Rye grass is used as a base in lawn mixes.
 It’s cold-tolerant and rebounds well under heavy traffic.
 It grows in clumps so it’s best used in a mix where other grasses can fill in around it.